 A total of 2% of the employee’s salary must be paid to UIF each month – 1% has to be paid by the employer, and the other 1% may be deducted from the employee’s wages.

 - Savings, pension fund contributions or loans, by mutual agreement.

-- Ordered account payment, if the employer has been ordered by the courts to deduct money from the employee to pay an outstanding account.
+- Garnishee orderdeductions, if the employer has been ordered by the courts to deduct money from the employee to pay an outstanding account.

-- Any amount greater than your employee’s earnings.
+- A total amount of more than 25% of your employee’s normal earnings.